dwachenschwanz/modern_huashan/README.md

 ## Prerequisites

-- Node.js 18 or newer
+- Node.js 20.19 or newer within the 20.x line, or Node.js 22.12 or newer
 - npm
 - Network access to the configured SmartOrg/Kirk backend
 - A valid Huashan account